xiaohunqupo/userver/scripts/docs/en/userver/roadmap_and_changelog.md

     See @ref scripts/docs/en/userver/build/options.md for more info.
   * Source directory now can contain spaces.
   * Correctly set grpc-reflection found flag.
 Thanks to [Nikita](https://github.com/rtkid-nik) for the PR!
+  * Fixed `USERVER_CHAOTIC_FORMAT` option for CMake build.
+Thanks to [Konstantin Goncharik](https://github.com/botanegg) for the PR.
+  * Optimized reconfiguration in CMake giving up to 60% time save (6-20 seconds).

 * Documentation and diagnostics:
   * More information on Mongo heartbeat in logs.